Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

 \subsection{Step 2 - Apply selected method}

 As previously mentioned, the \pkg{innsight} package provides the most popular feature attribution techniques in a unified framework.
-Besides the individual method-specific variations, the overall structure of each method is the same.
-Internally, this unification is achieved by the \code{R6} super class \code{InterpretingMethod}, from which all methods intended for users inherit and only add method-specific arguments to those of the super class.
-The rudimentary call of initializing a new method object looks like this: \begin{Code} InterpretingMethod$new(converter, data, channels_first = TRUE, output_idx = NULL, ignore_last_act = TRUE, verbose = interactive(), dtype = "float") \end{Code} The key arguments for every method are the \code{converter} object from the first step (see Sec.~\ref{sec:step_1}), containing the \pkg{torch}-converted model, and the \code{data} to be interpreted.
-The data can be passed in any format as long as the \proglang{R} base method \code{as.array()} can convert it into an array and it matches the expected input dimension of the model.
+For package users, simple functions are provided to apply the respective method to the data, as demonstrated at the beginning of this section with the bike sharing dataset using the \code{run_deepshap()} function.
+However, before delving into the individual user-facing functions, their internal class-related origin is explained, since the fundamental structure of the methods remains consistent.
+Internally, the unification is achieved by the \code{R6} super class \code{InterpretingMethod}, from which all methods intended for users inherit and only add method-specific arguments to those of the super class.
+The rudimentary call of initializing a new method object looks like this: \begin{Code} InterpretingMethod$new(converter, data, channels_first = TRUE, output_idx = NULL, output_label = NULL, ignore_last_act = TRUE, verbose = interactive(), dtype = "float") \end{Code} The key arguments for every method are the \code{converter} object from the first step (see Sec.~\ref{sec:step_1}), containing the \pkg{torch}-converted model, and the \code{data} to be interpreted.
+The data can be passed in any format as long as the \proglang{R} base method \code{as.array()} can convert it into an array, and it matches the expected input dimension of the model.
 In addition, it is common for image or signal data to place either the channel axis directly after the batch axis or at the last position.
-However, this placement can generally not be extracted unambiguously from the data, which is why the \code{channels\_first} argument specifies where the channel axis is located, allowing the use of both formats in \pkg{innsight}.
-The remaining arguments \code{output\_idx}, \code{ignore\_last\_act}, \code{verbose} and \code{dtype} set which output nodes or classes are to be explained, whether the last activation function is ignored, whether a progress bar is displayed, or change the numerical precision for the calculations.
+However, this placement can generally not be extracted unambiguously from the data, which is why the \code{channels\_first} argument specifies where the channel axis is located, allowing the use of both formats.
+The remaining arguments \code{output\_idx}/\code{output_label}, \code{ignore\_last\_act}, \code{verbose} and \code{dtype} set which output nodes or labels are to be explained, whether the last activation function is ignored, whether a progress bar is displayed, or change the numerical precision for the calculations.